Join the The Kent Family & DNA Project

 How to Join the Kent Family & DNA Project

 The Kent Family & DNA Project is comprised of participants that are members and non-members, include both men and women -- regardless of whether they have taken a DNA test.
 Participants of The Kent Family & DNA Project have collectively conducted years of research in archives, courthouses, manuscripts and special collections with the common goal of linking our genetic cousins together.
 This is a volunteer group and there is no cost to participate.
-Posting your lineage at the Patriarch page, being informed when new results or lineages are available and automatically receiving other news of interest pertinent to the Kent Family & DNA project are available to all participants whether or not they have had the ability to contribute to the DNA study.
+Posting your lineage at the Patriarch page is available to all Kent descendants and it is the goal of the project to keep both members and nonmembers informed and hopefully, working with one another.
 Your comfort level of participation is respected.

 A non-member can participate by adding their lineage to our Patriarch page.
 This Patriarch page is open to all active Kent researchers, whether or not they have contributed DNA.
 This is a place for active Kent researchers to post their lineages and browse the contents to see if any names and/or places are recognized.
 The patriarch page is a commonplace for researchers with brick walls that have remained sturdy for decades (despite intense focused research), while many are new to genealogy and want to explore any known records that pertain to their own lineage.
 Most researchers are somewhere in between, and all are welcome to participate and collaborate.
 Click here to take a glimpse at the patriarch page.

 - Click here to add your lineage to the Patriarch page.

 Before ordering a y-DNA test, please consider the following:

 - Testing company.
 Family Tree DNA (FTDNA) is the testing company located in Houston, Texas and they are the world’s leading testing company for surname DNA projects with the world’s largest ancestry DNA database.
 The website currently being viewed is hosted by WorldFamilies.net which is a free volunteer-run organization for family researchers to collaborate and manage the DNA test results.